metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 {{<figure src="2-users-splitting.png" class="bg-white center" alt="2 queue splitting sessions">}}

-A bit after a mirrord session ends, the operator will delete the temporary queue it created for it.
+After a mirrord session ends, the operator will delete the temporary queue it created for it.
 When all sessions that split a certain queue end, the mirrord Operator will wait for the deployed application to consume the remaining messages in its temporary queue, and then delete that temporary queue as well, and change the deployed application to consume messages back from the original queue.